 Core Goals of Supporting Success are:

-Provide persons who work with students who are deaf or hard of hearing the resources to fulfill our mission “to improve the futures of children with hearing loss.”
+Provide professionals who work with students who are deaf or hard of hearing and their families the resources to improve the futures of children with hearing loss.

-This is relevant to supporting child development and student success, including free Update newsletters with topical information sent to over 10,000 subscribers twice monthly
+We provide resources relevant to supporting child development and student success, including Update newsletters with topical information sent to over 15,000 subscribers twice monthly.

 Provide products for sale